Every town has a local legend that spans generations. But Iowa City‘s Black Angel of Oakland Cemetery has inspired folklore like no other.

 Ever since it was erected in 1918, the eight and a half foot tall statue has been a source of mystery and site of much local lore.
-Originally commissioned by Teresa Dolezal Feldevert, a Bohemian immigrant who moved to Iowa City, the statue was meant to commemorate Teresa’s son Eddie who died of meningitis at the age of 18.
-However, the marker for Eddie’s grave was originally a concert tree stump monument.
-But in 1911, after Teresa’s second husband Nicholas died, she hired Mario Korbel, a Bohemian artist living in Chicago, to create the statue to tower over the graves of her son and husband.
+The statue was originally commissioned by Teresa Dolezal Feldevert, a Bohemian immigrant who moved to Iowa with her young son, Eddie.

-While the dark color of the statue also is often attributed to its mystical properties, the most logical explanation is that over time, the bronze statue has become oxidized and thus turned black.
-However, local legend says that with every passing Halloween the statue turns one shade darker for all the people she’s killed.
+The dark color of the statue is often attributed to mystical properties.
+But the most logical explanation is a scientific one.
+Over time, the originally bronze statue oxidized, which gave it a murky black patina.
+However, local legend says that with every passing Halloween the statue turns one shade darker for all the people the Black Angel has killed.

 Oakland Cemetery, 1000 Brown Street in Iowa City, Iowa